 A legal entity (such as a non-profit corporation, cooperative corporation, or LLC) gives you a legal and financial tool to share an asset among many people.
 It makes the rights and responsibilities of individual members explicit and legally enforceable.
 And it can protect the members from adversarial entities or individuals who may try to sue, displace, or take-over the co-op.
 Forming your legal entity allows you to open bank accounts, receive bills, purchase property and take loans in the name of the co-op.

 A corporation is formed by filing a form with a state.
+NASCO's Repository of Incorporation Statutes by State/Province includes a map of which provinces/states have co-op incorporation statutes and which statutes are available to incorporate under.
 It is often as simple as filling out a form on a website, but you should consult an attorney familiar with co-op law in your state before submitting any documents.
 Pro Tip: Look for a legal clinic at local law schools to see if they provide free services for groups starting new co-ops or non-profits.

 Step 5: Acquire a property